As per schedule, the fourth meeting of the steering committee of the Sustainable Recycling Industries (

 The members stressed on the importance of including e-waste recycling in the Egyptian framework of micro, small and medium enterprises was emphasized to best serve the job creation goal.

 Eng.
-Hoda Shakra, Technical Officer, UNDP-GEF Medical and Electronic Waste Management Project, overviewed a pilot project for collection scheme and highlighted the objectives and scope of the MOU between SRI & GEF-UNDP projects.
+Hoda Shakra, Technical Officer, UNDP-GEF Medical and Electronic Waste Management Project, overviewed a pilot project for collection scheme and highlighted the objectives and scope of the MOU between SRI & UNDP-GEF projects.

 The Media Production & Documentation Department Manager at the MCIT demonstrated the ministry’s vision about Media and customer experience plan.
 Challenges & support expected from different stakeholders were broadly discussed during the meeting coming up with the following recommendations and resolutions: